strimzi/strimzi-kafka-oauth/README.md

 Then, if the token contains `"username": "alice"` claim then the principal will be `User:alice`.
 Otherwise, if the token contains `"client_id": "my-producer"` claim then the principal will be `User:client-account-my-producer`.

-If your authorization server uses ECDSA encryption you used to need to enable the BouncyCastle JCE crypto provider:
+If your authorization server uses ECDSA signing algorithms, no additional Java cryptography providers are required.
+The Kafka broker ignores the following options:

-- `oauth.crypto.provider.bouncycastle` (e.g.: "true")
+- `oauth.crypto.provider.bouncycastle`

-Since version 0.8.0 this is no longer needed, and this configuration option is ignored, as well as the option:
 - `oauth.crypto.provider.bouncycastle.position`

 Depending on your authorization server you may need to relax some checks: